mvolkmann/blog/src/neovim.md

 We will refer to this section as "preview".

 Press the `esc` key to exit insert mode.
+When not in insert mode, the following key mappings can be used:

-When this is done you move the cursor left and right in the filter input by pressing `h` and `l`.
+- Move the filter section cursor left and right by pressing `h` and `l`.
-You can also change the selection in the result section by pressing `j` and `k`.
+- Change the result section selection by pressing `j` and `k`.
-When not in insert mode, press `?` to see all the applicable Telescope key mappings.
+- Display all applicable Telescope key mappings by pressing `?`.

 To close a Telescope window, press `q`.

-To configure Telescope so pressing the `esc` key closes the Telescope window just like pressing `q`, create the file `~/.config/nvim/lua/user/plugins/telescope.lua` containing the code below.
+To configure Telescope so pressing the `esc` key also closes the Telescope window, create the file `~/.config/nvim/lua/user/plugins/telescope.lua` containing the code below.
 When in insert mode, it is necessary to press `esc` twice, once to exit insert mode and once to close the window.